Skip to content

 The Siberian woolly mammoth used for this research is a “new type of fossil:” a molecular fossil, says Michele Di Pierro, assistant professor of physics at Northeastern University.
 Photo by Matthew Modoono/Northeastern University

-Di Pierro, who also serves as scientific lead for the Center for Theoretical Biological Physics, and Bernardo Zuillaga Herrera, a postdoctoral researcher at Northeastern, joined the massive research effort to answer one question.
+Di Pierro, who also serves as scientific lead for the Center for Theoretical Biological Physics, and Bernardo Zubillaga Herrera, a postdoctoral researcher at Northeastern, joined the massive research effort to answer one question.

 In most DNA samples that are this old, the tiny pieces of DNA that make up an animal’s chromosomes are so degraded and fractured that it’s difficult to reconstruct the genome at all, let alone its three-dimensional architecture.
 So, how is it possible that the genetic structure of a woolly mammoth remained intact for tens of thousands of years?

-Zuillaga Herrera had already been studying the use of computational tools and simulations to model experiments based on Hi-C, the genomic analysis technique being used in this study.
-Using those models, Zuillaga Herrera and Di Pierro determined the secret behind the mammoth’s remarkable preservation.
+Zubillaga Herrera had already been studying the use of computational tools and simulations to model experiments based on Hi-C, the genomic analysis technique being used in this study.
+Using those models, Zubillaga Herrera and Di Pierro determined the secret behind the mammoth’s remarkable preservation.

 This so-called glass transition is the same process responsible for the extended shelf life of certain food products.
 In the case of the woolly mammoth sample, the researchers have termed this state chromoglass.
 Their theoretical predictions suggest that DNA preserved as chromoglass could survive indefinitely, certainly for much longer than anyone could previously guess.